 Perhaps the most perplexing differences between parallels occur when one gospel writer has condensed the account of an event which took place in two or more states into one concise paragraph which seems to describe the action taking place all at once.
 Yet this type of literary abridgement was quite common among ancient writers, . . . and . . . it is unfair to judge them by modern standards of precision which no one in antiquity required.

-Previously, on pages 127-128, Blomberg provided the following perspective:
+And, on pages 127-128 of his same book, Blomberg provides the following perspective:

 [F]rom at least as long ago as the time of St. Augustine, it has been recognized that the gospels did not set out to supply a detailed itinerary of Jesus’ ministry with every event in its proper chronological sequence, but frequently arrange passages in topical or thematic order instead. . . .
 Apart from the infancy and passion/resurrection narratives, the gospels simply do not provide enough information about the time and place of the incidents recorded to enable them to be fitted together with confidence into a chronologically precise harmony. . . .
 [I]f one applies the principle of assuming a chronological connection between two portions of the Synoptics only when the text explicitly presents one, then the apparent contradictions of sequence vanish.
 This is especially true when one realizes that the Greek words sometimes translated as ‘now’ or ‘then’ in English . . . often need only mean ‘and,’ without implying that one event happened after the one previously narrated.

-And on page 4 of his book, Blomberg notes,
+Previously, on page 4 of the same book, Blomberg notes,

 St. Augustine’s approach . . . [emphasized] that the gospels often fail to give a clear indication of the location or sequence of the events they are reporting, and that one is to assume continuity of time and place only when it is explicitly mentioned in the text.
 He also emphasized that parallel passages may vary in wording yet still convey the same sense, whereas highly divergent ‘parallels’ may in fact represent similar events from separate occasions in Jesus’ life.

-In light of the foregoing perspectives, the following approach, advocated by Archer on page 16 of his book, should be given consideration when trying to reconcile differences in parallel scripture passages:
+In light of the foregoing perspectives, the following approach, advocated by Archer on page 16 of his previously mentioned book, should be given consideration when trying to reconcile differences in parallel scripture passages:

 In the case of parallel passages, the only method that can be justified is harmonization.
 That is to say, all the testimonies of the various witnesses are to be taken as trustworthy reports of what was said and done in their presence. . . .
 When we sort them out, line them up, and put them together, we gain a fuller understanding of the event than we would obtain from any one testimony taken individually.

-[For discussions of specific matters pertaining to partial or differing biblical accounts, see our other articles under the category “Uncertainties Regarding Biblical Accounts.”]
+[For discussions of specific matters pertaining to partial or differing biblical accounts, see our other articles under the category “Confidence in the Bible.”]

 Inexact Biblical Quotations